dracula/GoAccess/INSTALL.md

 #### Activating theme

-1. Do this;
+1. Find your default config file ```goaccess --dcf```
-2. Then that;
+2. Copy the code to the colors-section within the config-file
-3. Boom!
-It's working ✨
+3. Bloodsucking Profit ✨